Comparing Great Panther Mining (GPL) & Its Peers

 |2.33

-Great Panther Mining currently has a consensus price target of $2.75, indicating a potential upside of 231.21%.
-As a group, “Metal mining” companies have a potential upside of 25.43%.
-Given Great Panther Mining’s stronger consensus rating and higher possible upside, equities analysts clearly believe Great Panther Mining is more favorable than its competitors.
+Great Panther Mining presently has a consensus target price of $2.75, suggesting a potential upside of 223.53%.
+As a group, “Metal mining” companies have a potential upside of 25.60%.
+Given Great Panther Mining’s stronger consensus rating and higher probable upside, research analysts plainly believe Great Panther Mining is more favorable than its rivals.

-This table compares Great Panther Mining and its competitors top-line revenue, earnings per share and valuation.
+This table compares Great Panther Mining and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue